-Based on the preponderance of evidence, the Commission concludes that there is no basis for a disallowance of the replacement fuel costs for the outage at the Robinson plant.
-More specifically, the preponderance of evidence indicates that the Company's actions in connection with the Robinson Refueling Outage were reasonable and prudent.
-Further, no party introduced evidence indicating imprudent conduct or decisions.
+The Commission's general prudency standard was recited above and based on such standard and the preponderance of evidence, the Commission concludes that it there is no basis for a disallowance of the replacement fuel costs for the outage at the Robinson plant.
+More specifically, the preponderance of evidence indicates that the Company's actions in connection with the Robinson Refueling Outage were reasonable and prudent and no party has introduced evidence indicating imprudent conduct or decisions.
 The Commission places great weight on the fact that after numerous meetings with Company representatives, a site visit to the Robinson plant and review of extensive responses to discovery requests, the Public Staff stated that it could not conclude that replacement power costs should be disallowed because of the impact of factors outside of the Company's control.

-The Commission also agrees with the Company that whether different management decisions could have resulted in an opportunity to implement the Robinson TUP in an earlier refueling outage would not be a helpful analysis.
-Rather, the guestions for this proceeding is whether the Company's decision to implement the Robinson TUP during the 2018 fall outage was reasonable and prudent, and whether the Company's actions during the outage were reasonable and prudent.
-No party to this proceeding has challenged the Company's position that it was reasonable to implement the Robinson TUP during the fall 2018 outage and that it was, in fact, fully prepared to do so.
+The Commission also agrees with the Company that whether different management decisions could have resulted in an opportunity to implement the Robinson TUP in an earlier refueling outage is an irrelevant exercise in speculation.
+Rather, the question for this proceeding is whether the Company's decision to implement the Robinson TUP during the 2018 fall outage was reasonable and prudent and whether the Company's actions during the outage were reasonable and prudent.
+No party to this proceeding has challenged the Company's position that it was reasonable to implement the Robinson TUP during the fall 2018 outage and was, in fact, fully prepared to do so.
 The evidence demonstrates that it was circumstances outside of the Company's control and not any imprudent action or decision that caused the extended outage.
 Specifically, the cause of the 28-day outage extension was a shortage of qualified technical contractors, a situation regarding which the Company was aware of prior to the outage but which was exacerbated by the impact of Hurricanes Florence and Michael.
 Furthermore, delaying the refueling of the plant was not a viable option.
 The Commission therefore concludes that the replacement power costs associated with Robinson Refueling Outage were reasonably and prudently incurred under efficient management and economic operations.